 Differences Between Debt and Equity

-Debt refers to the source of money which is raised from loans on which the interest is required to be paid and thus it is form of becoming creditors of lenders whereas equity means raising money by issuing shares of company and shareholders get return on such shares from profit of company in form of dividends.
+Debt refers to the source of money raised from loans on which the interest is required to be paid.
+Thus, it is a form of becoming creditors of lenders.
+In contrast, equity means raising money by issuing company shares, and shareholders get the return on such shares from the company's profit in the form of dividends.

 Debt and equity are the external sources of finance for a business.
-When a business needs a lot of money for an expansion of projects or for reinvestment and improving their products, services, or deliverables, they go for equity and debt.
+When a company needs a lot of money to expand projects or reinvestment and improve their products, services, or deliverables, they go for equity and debt.

-- Equity is helpful for those who would like to go public and sell the shares of the company to individuals.
-To conduct an IPO, a company needs to bear various costs; but the end result is most cases are helpful.
+- Equity is helpful for those who would like to go public and sell the company's shares to individuals.
+To conduct an IPO, a company needs to bear various costs; but the result is most cases are helpful.

 - In the case of debt, the story is slightly different.
 Businesses opt for debt for two main reasons.
-Firstly, if the business has gone through the route of equity, then they would take a portion of the debt to create leverage.
-Secondly, many businesses don’t want to go through the complicated process of IPO and that’s why they opt for a route to take debt from the banks or financial institutions.
+Firstly, if the company has gone through the route of equity, then they would take a portion of the debt to create leverage.
+Secondly, many businesses don't want to go through the complicated process of IPO, so they opt for a route to take debt from the banks or financial institutions.

 Debt vs Equity Infographics

-Let see the top differences between debt vs equity.
+Let us see the top differences between debt and equity.

 Key Differences

-- Debt is called a cheap source of financing since it saves on taxes.
-Equity is called the convenient method of financing for businesses that don’t have collaterals.
+- Debt is a cheap financing source since it saves on taxes.
+Equity is a convenient funding method for businesses that do not have collateral.

-- Debt holders receive a pre-determined interest rate along with the principal amount.
-Equity shareholders receive a dividend on the profits the company makes, but it’s not mandatory.
+- Debt holders receive a predetermined interest rate along with the principal amount.
+Equity shareholders receive a dividend on the company's profits, but it is not mandatory.

-- Debt holders aren’t given any ownership of the company.
-However, equity shareholders are given ownership of the company.
+- Debt holders are not given any ownership of the company.
+However, equity shareholders are given the right of the company.

 - Irrespective of profit or loss, the company must pay debt holders.
 However, equity shareholders only receive dividends when the company generates profits.

-- Debt holders don’t have any voting rights.
-Equity shareholders have voting rights for making significant decisions in the business.
+- Debt holders do not have any voting rights.
+However, equity shareholders have voting rights to make significant business decisions.

 Comparative Table